 What can be done to fight the piracy of live broadcasts?

 Today broadcasters of live sporting events are contracting antipiracy companies to manage the protection of their live events online.
 Our research study highlights the scale of the problem, and how willing consumers are to access these events through illegal retransmissions despite the associated risks with doing so.

-Where piracy is a challenge faced by many industries, the speed in which infractions must be identify and eliminated for live events is key if they are to protect their broadcasts, their investments and their reputations.
+Where piracy is a challenge faced by many industries, the speed in which infringements must be identified and eliminated for live events is key if they are to protect their broadcasts, their investments and reputations.